Feelx234/unnet/README.md

 pip install -e unnet
 ```
 The installation should take less than a minute.
-If you also want to run the demo notebooks please install `jupyter`
+If you also want to run the demo notebooks please install `jupyter` as outlined below.
 ```
 pip install jupyter
 python -m ipykernel install --user --name=conda_unnet